Documentation

 1. Starting a Debug Session

 Click the Debug button in the workflow header to enter Debug Mode.
-The interface will switch context, displaying the Debug Mode Banner and hiding all workflow mutation controls.
+The interface will switch context, displaying the Debug Mode banner and hiding all workflow mutation controls.

 2. Step-by-Step Execution